wonfish/prog270-fish-2016/AllTest/Midterm/Color1Intro.md

 Please see my additional pages on

  - The physiology of the eye
+ - How we see color
  - The physics of light
  - The chemistry of color
+-  The mixing of inks and pigments